Chalarangelo/30-seconds-of-code/snippets/useClickInside.md

 ---
-title: ClickOutside
+title: useClickInside
 tags: hooks,effect,event,intermediate
 ---

-A hook that handles the event of clicking outside of the wrapped component.
+A hook that handles the event of clicking inside the wrapped component.

 - Create a custom hook that takes a `ref` and a `callback` to handle the `click` event.
 - Use the `React.useEffect()` hook to append and clean up the `click` event.
-- Use the `React.useRef()` hook to create a `ref` for your click component and pass it to the `useClickOutside` hook.
+- Use the `React.useRef()` hook to create a `ref` for your click component and pass it to the `useClickInside` hook.

 ```css
 .click-box {